- •

 How to get from Palermo to Sicily (All Ports)

-Ferries from Palermo to Sicily (All Ports) allow foot passengers, and wheelchair accessibility is usually available.
+Ferries from Palermo to Sicily allow foot passengers, and wheelchair accessibility is usually available.
 To confirm specific services, please contact our support team.
 Make sure to arrive at the boarding gate at least 60 minutes before departure.
 For added convenience, Flexi Cancellation and SMS Notification Packages are available during the booking process.

-Taking a car on the ferry from Palermo to Sicily (All Ports)
+Taking a car on the ferry from Palermo to Sicily

 Only foot passengers can travel by ferry from Palermo to Sicily (All Ports).
 Vehicles aren’t accepted on this route.